Molfig is a Typst package for rendering molecular structure files in static documents.

 typst compile --root . docs/documentation.typ docs/documentation.pdf

 The checked-in molfig.wasm should be regenerated after Rust changes that affect the Typst plugin.
-Regenerate documentation.pdf after public API or documentation changes.
+Regenerate docs/documentation.pdf after public API or documentation changes.